Rulebook and portfolio

 If you do not have this, it is better to call the deliverable a component for now.

-Lifecycle: make status visible in the catalogue
+Lifecycle: make status visible

 - Draft – idea/work in progress, no promises